TECO Manatee Viewing Center: Know Before You Go

 You can view the manatees from above the water on the viewing platform.
 Take your time walking along the platform and you might get lucky to see a manatee right below you.
 If there are a lot of manatees in the water you will also be able to see them rise up from the water from a distance.

-Where else in Florida can you see manatees?
+Where else in Florida can you see manatee?

 Manatees tend to return to the same area year after year when seeking warmer water.
 Calves learn from their mothers from an early age where to find the warmer water for survival.
 It is uncommon for manatees to cross from the east to west coast of Florida.
 Therefore, if a manatee is in the gulf during the summer it will retreat to a location on the west coast of Florida.
 Similarly, if a manatee is in the Atlantic Ocean during the summer it will retreat to a location on the east cost of Florida.